Degrees of Freedom in Penalized Regression: Model Selection with Adaptive Penalties: Introduction

-where $\widehat{\by} = (\widehat{y}_1, \ldots, \widehat{y}_n)$ is the vector of predictions obtained from the model under consideration and $\sigma^2$ is the (unknown) variance of the response.
-Notably, both $\by$ and $\widehat{\by}$ need to be considered as random quantities.
-In practice Equation \eqref{eq:df_general_expression} says that the more the predictions of the model are near to observed values, the higher the degrees of freedom.
-This notion of similarity can be written also in term of divergence, leading to the celebrated Stein's Lemma \citep{stein1981sure}:
+where $\widehat{\by} = (\widehat{y}_1, \ldots, \widehat{y}_n)$ denotes the vector of fitted values and $\sigma^2$ is the (unknown) variance of the response.
+Both $\by$ and $\widehat{\by}$ are random quantities, and this expression shows that stronger adaptation of the fitted values to the data corresponds to larger degrees of freedom.
+An equivalent formulation in terms of divergence leads to Stein’s lemma \citep{stein1981sure}: